gnivler/PanicSystem/README.md

 There are four states for a pilot to be in: Confident, Unsettled, Stressed, and Panicked.

 Panic rolls are made when sufficient damage is dealt.
 This roll considers multiple factors to calculate a saving throw and a failure will increase panic by one level.
-Guts and Tactics can affect this, as well as Quirks from don Zappo's Pilot Quirks mod.
+Guts and Tactics can affect this, as well as Quirks from don Zappo's [Pilot Quirks mod](https://www.nexusmods.com/battletech/mods/282/).
+Lance morale also comes into play.
 Rolling 100 on a saving throw will reduce panic level by one state.
 Succeeding all saving throws in a turn will improve panic state by one level as well.

 Panic save failures lead to ejection rolls when the target is at Panicked state.
 Similar calculations are performed to determine a saving throw, where a failure will eject the pilot.